Why do you need a CRM?

-A recent study by the Aberdeen Group found that 81 percent of all companies that use visual engagement integrate with a customer relationship management (CRM) solution.
+A recent study by the Aberdeen Group found that 81 percent of all companies that use visual engagement integrate with a customer relationship management (CRM) solution like Salesforce or Microsoft Dynamics.
 A technology with such a large adoption rate is nothing to sneeze at.
 If you want to get in the game and improve your customer service, no doubt you need a CRM as a core technology for your customer experience strategy.

 What is a CRM?